Deeco-Commerce/deeco/README.md

 > This repository consist of both the client/front-end and blockchain/smart contract aspects of the project.

 Being a one man team in this hackathon made building deeco very challenging.
-It was an experience of a lifetime. "deeco" was built with so much 💝 by me, below is a list of the main awesome technologies that I used.
+It was an experience of a lifetime. "deeco" was built with so much 💝 by me(@Okpainmo) and the hackathon team at jobjo.co, below is a list of the main awesome technologies that I used.

 1. NextJs/ReactJs
 2. TailwindCSS